Joel Rich

 Joel Rich (February 24, 1824 – July 10, 1906) was an American businessman, Democratic politician, and Wisconsin pioneer.
 He was one of the founders of Juneau, Wisconsin, and represented Dodge County in the Wisconsin State Senate for 1862 and 1863.

+His name is incorrectly listed as "Joe Rich" in the annals of the legislature (1880s), and that error is propagated in other places.

 Biography

 Joel Rich was born in Caroline, Tompkins County, New York, in 1824.
 He emigrated west to the Wisconsin Territory with his father in 1844 and settled on a 160-acre homestead near the center of Dodge County.
 He assisted his father in locating a site for a village near their homestead, and they platted the village site with other men in 1845.
 The village was initially named "Victory", and became the core of what is now the city of Juneau, Wisconsin.
 Shortly after platting the village, Rich assisted in constructing the first buildings, including a frame house which became the first general store in Juneau, operated by S. H. Coleman.
 He also worked to construct a dam at Horicon, and constructed the first building at that site.

 Rich was principally involved in the lumber industry in Dodge County, floating logs down to Lake Horicon to be manufactured into lumber and sold to settlers for construction.
 Later in life, he became involved in other business ventures; in 1872 he was one of the founding directors of the Cheese Factory company.

 Joel Rich was the second postmaster of Juneau, appointed in 1848 to succeed Charles Billinghurst.
 He also served four years on the town board between 1848 and 1860, and was a member of the school district board of trustees.
 He canvassed all over the county in a successful campaign to encourage the voters to endorse the location of Juneau as the county seat of Dodge County.

 Rich was elected to the Wisconsin State Senate in 1861 and served a two-year term.
 When the state prison board was established in 1874, Rich was one of the inaugural members appointed by Governor William Robert Taylor.
 While serving on the board, he also served as acting deputy warden for the state prison.

 In the 1880s, Rich was described as owning the finest home in Juneau.
 He died at his home on July 10, 1906.